 Dr Ittay Weiss

-I'm a Lecturer in Mathematics with research interests in topology and category theory.
+I'm a Senior Lecturer in Mathematics with research interests in topology and category theory.

 My research is concentrated in three areas of study: homotopy theory, general topology, and category theory.
 My homotopy theory research involves the study of algebraic structures called operads, which are of fundamental importance in algebraic topology (and other areas).
 During my PhD, under the guidance of Professor Ieke Moerdijk, I developed the theory of dendroidal sets, which forms a generalisation of simplicial sets.
 The theory of dendroidal sets is still gaining momentum quickly as a central technique in operad theory.
 My main interest in the area is the problem of the geometric realisation of dendroidal sets.